History of Asia: Contemporary

 The European powers had control of other parts of Asia by the early 20th century, such as British India, French Indochina, Spanish East Indies, and Portuguese Macau and Goa.
 The Great Game between Russia and Britain was the struggle for power in the Central Asian region in the nineteenth century.
 The Trans-Siberian Railway, crossing Asia by train, was complete by 1916.
-Parts of Asia remained free from European control, although not influence, such as Persia, Thailand and most of China.
+Parts of Asia remained free from European control, although not influence, such as Qajar Iran, Thailand and majority of China.
 In the 20th century, the Empire of Japan expanded into China and Southeast Asia during the Second Sino-Japanese War and World War II.
 After the war, many Asian countries became independent from European powers.
 During the Cold War, the northern parts of Asia were communist controlled with the Soviet Union and People's Republic of China, while western allies formed pacts such as CENTO and SEATO.
 Conflicts such as the Korean War, Vietnam War and Soviet invasion of Afghanistan were fought between communists and anti-communists.
 In the decades after the Second World War, a massive restructuring plan drove Japan to become the world's second-largest economy, a phenomenon known as the Japanese post-war economic miracle.
-The Arab–Israeli conflict has dominated much of the recent history of the Middle East.
-After the Soviet Union's collapse in 1991, there were many new independent nations in Central Asia.
+The Arab–Israeli conflict has dominated much of the recent history of West Asia.
+After the Soviet Union's collapse in 1991, there were many new independent nations in Central Asia and Eastern Europe.